 The call-back will occur on Zoom or Google Meet with the audition panel.
 Further details will be provided in an invitation.

-You are also required to sing a short prepared unaccompanied song (one verse and one chorus only).
+You will also be required to sing a short unaccompanied song (one chorus only).

 There may be a short interview component of the call-back, where we try to learn more about you beyond your shared speeches and personal statement.

-Candidates who are successful in Stage 2, will be invited to participate in a three-hour workshop with other applicants to the program.
+Candidates who are successful in Stage 2, will be invited to participate in a full-day, in-person workshop with other applicants to the program.

-This is the final stage.
-If you have not been asked to share Speech C in previous rounds, you will be utilizing it here.
-The workshop will include opportunities to get to know other applicants and faculty at Ryerson.
+This is the final stage and will occur on Saturday, April 23, 2022.
+The session will utilize Speech C. The workshop will include opportunities to get to know other applicants and faculty at the university.
 You will work individually, in pairs, in groups, and as an ensemble.
-Training will include sessions in movement, voice, performance creation, and scene study.
-It is our hope that the workshop will be relaxed and fun for all applicants.
+Training will include sessions in movement, voice, performance creation, and redirection of Speech C. It is our hope that the workshop will be relaxed and fun for all applicants.
 We want you to have a rewarding experience regardless of the outcome.

 The non-academic requirements assessment fee is $50 CDN and must be paid in order for your submission to be reviewed.